 - Input attributes

-- Conditions (optional)
+- (Optional) Conditions

 - Aggregation functions

-- Expression aggregation functions (optional)
+- (Optional) Expression aggregation functions

-Rules Preview
+Previewing Rules

-It is often convenient to run a preview for how your rules will behave.
+It is often convenient to run a preview for how your rules behave.
 You can preview rules after you edit a rule but before you have applied it to the entire cluster or group of records.
 See Previewing Rules for Golden Records.

 Conditions

 A condition filters the records in each cluster or group.
 You can apply a condition to filter the records within each cluster or group.
-Tamr applies the condition before it applies the aggregation function.
+Tamr Core applies the condition before it applies the aggregation function.
 This way, you can use a condition to filter down to the records that meet it, such as "is not empty", and then apply the aggregation function to the values that remain.
 For the list of conditions, see Conditions.

 Aggregation Functions

 You specify an aggregation function for every consolidation rule.
-To find the best value for an attribute, Tamr applies the aggregation function to the records in each cluster or group.
+To find the best value for an attribute, Tamr Core applies the aggregation function to the records in each cluster or group.

 For example, when you apply the "most common value" function to the attribute state